-There's nothing in this scenario that cannot be done today, this is the new baseline for a healthy SDLC, so how do you get there?
+There is nothing in this scenario that cannot be done today.
+This is the new baseline for a healthy SDLC.
+So how do you get there?

 The software development lifecycle has always been a series of handoffs.
 A ticket becomes a plan, a plan becomes a design, a design becomes code, code becomes a release.
 At each step, context is transferred from one person or team to the next, and some of it is inevitably lost.
 AI agents are about to change the mechanics of these handoffs.
 Not by replacing the people involved, but by carrying context forward more reliably, doing the repetitive parts faster, and freeing humans to focus on the decisions that actually require judgment.

-Click any phase to explore its agent workflow.
-The vertical flow shows forward progression.
-Purple pills mark feedback loops where work can return upstream.
+Click any phase to explore its agentic workflow.
+Vertical flow is forward progression.
+The horizontal pills mark feedback loops where work can return upstream.

 The pipeline above reads top to bottom, but real work does not always move forward.
 Feedback loops are how the system self-corrects.
 Some loops are short and frequent, happening many times within a single ticket.
 Others are long, spanning the entire lifecycle when monitoring discovers something that needs new work.